anentropic/ocaml-spectrum/README.md

 Spectrum provides two versions of the main module:

-1. The default is `Spectrum.Simple` and it will raise an exception if your tags are invalid (i.e. malformed or unrecognised colour name, style name).
+1. The default is `Spectrum` and, like stdlib `Format`, will swallow any errors so that invalid tags will simply have no effect on the output string.
-2. Alternatively `Spectrum.Simple.Noexn` will swallow any errors, invalid tags will simply have no effect on the output string.
+2. Alternatively `Spectrum.Exn` will raise an exception if your tags are invalid (i.e. malformed or unrecognised colour name, style name).

 Both modules expose the same interface: